& HAIRLINE LOWERING

-With this technique an incision is made within the hairline and the scalp advanced after mobilization of the hair bearing tissue.
-Hair follicles are buried under the skin closure at the completion of the operation so hair will grow through and in front of that line, giving patients total freedom of hair styling.
+With this technique, an incision is made within the hairline and the scalp advanced after mobilization of the hair bearing tissue.
+Hair follicles are buried under the skin, and closure at the completion of the operation will allow hair to grow through and in front of that line, giving patients total freedom of hair styling.
 In some instances where there is not enough elasticity in the scalp to provide adequate advancement, a Tissue Expander can be placed under the hair-bearing scalp.
 The Expander is slowly filled, and, over time, will stretch the scalp to provide the needed advancement of the hair-bearing scalp and lower the hairline.
 After several weeks, the Tissue Expander is removed and the hairline is advanced to its correct position, utilizing the camouflage incision at the hairline.

 FOREHEAD / EYEBROW LIFT

 Aging of the forehead can cause the eyebrows to fall with hooding of the upper eyelids, resulting in a full, heavy, tired look that makes the eyes look smaller.
 Forehead grooves and frown lines accentuate the problem by making a person appear angry or fatigued.
 In patients with good brow position, removal of only the excess skin of the upper eyelids will provide the ideal result.
 However, in patients with low eyebrows, the best results will be achieved by elevating the brow position with or without removal of excess upper eyelid skin.